 3. The Haunting of Bly Manor

-The spooky follow up to The Haunting of Hill House features the lesbian love story occupying every queer girl’s mind at present.
+The spooky follow up to The Haunting of Hill House features the lesbian love story that would occupy every queer girl’s mind towards the end of 2020.

 Different story, same cast, and while it’s not as scary as its predecessor, the blossoming relationship between Jamie and Dani secures its place as one of the best lesbian shows on Netflix.